TubaAdrienn/SZFM_2020_1_Softies/documentation/Functional Specification/functional-specification.md

      style="float: left; margin-right: 10px;" />

 ## 8. Compliance - How the usage instances satisfy the requirements
-* Main page: After enter the webpage URL, the items displayed on the main screen in the browser are easy to use due to the clean visual design.
-Due to the responsive web design, the home page also provides easy transparency from tablet or phone.
+* Main page: After entering the webpage URL, the items displayed on the main screen in the browser are easy to use due to the clean visual design.
+Due to the responsive web design, the home page also provides easy transparency from tablet or phone
-* Categories: In the header, it is possible to switch between categories by selecting the Category button, and this will display various jokes on the home page screen.
+* Categories: In the header, it is possible to switch between categories by selecting the Category button, and this will display various jokes on the home page screen
-* Like Button: The Like button allows you to save your favorite jokes to local storage, which can be seen again later when the web page is reopened.
+* Like Button: The Like button allows you to save your favorite jokes to local storage, which can be seen again later when the web page is reopened
 * Search Bar implementation allows you to search for jokes by words
 * Next to the Search bar, there is a checkbox, which you can filter the jokes based on their offensive nature
 * Gallery button is available by pressing meme gallery